Get to know our amazing tutors for 2024

 She paints with bold colours and shapes, grappling with the enjoyable challenge of capturing light on form.
 Her work is an honest, emotional response to the beauty she sees in the natural world.

-Lori’s early years were spent on her father’s farm in the beautiful Karri country of the southwest of WA where she developed her love for the bush and its exquisite plants and wildlife.
+Lori Neuzerling’s early years were spent on her father’s farm in the beautiful karri country of the southwest of Western Australia where she developed her love for the bush and its exquisite plants and wildlife.

-Lori’s last solo exhibition in Perth was a sell-out and she is now busy planning the next.
-She has been teaching her particular style of painting for almost 30 years and has a large following of happy students.
+Lori’s last solo exhibition in Perth was a sell-out, and she is now busy working towards her next.
+She has been teaching her particular style of painting for over 30 years and has a very large following of happy students.